Truck Accident Lawyer Philadelphia

 An agency division of the U.S. Department of Transportation, the Federal Motor Carrier Safety Administration (FMCSA) regulates almost all aspects of the trucking industry.
 Furthermore, each individual state regulates commercial trucking vehicles.
 For example in New Jersey a law is in place where trucks are not allowed to drive in the left hand lane, whereas in Pennsylvania there is no limit to which lane a truck may drive in.
 The FMCSA, regulates how many hours a truck driver can legally drive daily, weekly, and monthly.
 The Federal Highway Administration has established a 0.04% blood alcohol concentration level for all CMV (commercial motor vehicle) drivers, 0.04% lower than non-truck drivers in Pennsylvania whose BAC is 0.08%.
 The sheer size and potential impact of a truck involved in a motor vehicle accident can have devastation and often fatal results for motorists.

-Despite the trucking industry’s regulations, fatal car crashes on major road ways is still common.
-In 2010, 3,675 people were killed in large truck fatal crashes with nearly another 80,000 people injured in car crashes involving a large truck.
-The Federal Motor Carrier Safety Administration Analysis Division sites five driver-related factors for large trucks fatalities;
+Despite the trucking industry’s regulations, fatal car crashes on major road ways are still very common.
+The Federal Motor Carrier Safety Administration Analysis Division sites the following driver-related factors that contribute to trucking fatalities;

 - Excessive speeding